apausa/aphor/README.md

 # Aphor

-Fullstack social network where users can write books in real time.
+Social network where users can write books in real time.
 Built in Next.js, with TypeScript.
 Fetching data from own API.
 Unit testing with Jest.